BrendanChing/NeatNotes/README.md

 ### Logo

-As a site owner I wanted a logo for my brand that is simple and, I hope, distinctive and quickly recognisable.
+As a site owner I wanted a logo for my brand that is simple, distinctive and quickly recognisable.
 I designed a white logo for the navbar, then inverted the colours to make a black one for the favicon.
 I designed it on microsoft paint.

 ![screenshot of logowhite](static/images/NeatNotesLogo.jpg)
 ![screenshot of logoblack](static/images/NeatNotesLogo.jpg)